soderlind/a-faster-load-textdomain/README.md

 This is a WordPress plugin that caches the `.mo` file in a transient to speed up the loading of text domains.

+> I wrote the [previous version](https://gist.github.com/soderlind/610a9b24dbf95a678c3e#file-a_faster_load_textdomain-php), of this plugin, 8 years ago.
+Still wayting for a faster `load_textdomain` in WordPress core.

 ## Prerequisites

 WordPress 6.3 or later, I'm using the [`pre_load_textdomain`](https://make.wordpress.org/core/2023/07/14/i18n-improvements-in-6-3/) filter.